robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 **Talking Points:**

-- "Flask (and lots of web frameworks) can be launched on the command line, giving developers more control and clarity into what is going on."
+- Flask (and lots of web frameworks) can be launched on the command line, giving developers more control and clarity into what is going on.
-- "Set global variable (so Flask knows where our main application logic lives)."
+- Set global variable (so Flask knows where our main application logic lives).

 **Teaching Tips:**

 - Make sure everyone has done these steps!
 - If there are difficulties with `pip`, check `sudo`.
 - Demo these so students have the idea, then let them experiment on their own.
-- For more advanced students, write longer scripts in the `index` function, or, if time, assign them the task.
+- For more advanced students, write longer scripts in the `index()` function, or, if time, assign them the task.
 </aside>

 ---